9 days from £4413pp plus international flights.

 Note: This is just one idea using Remote Africa Safaris camps, but bear in mind that we can make a trip of any length or combination of these or other camps to suit you.
 Minimum age 12 years for walking safaris.

-Today you will walk to the next camp along ancient hippo and elephant routes in the bush.
-We always walk in the early morning and later afternoon so we avoid the main heat of the day.
+Today you walk to the next camp along ancient hippo and elephant routes in the bush.
+Walks are timed for the early morning and later afternoon to avoid the main heat of the day.
 The walking is not strenuous as there are no hills, but paths can be uneven in places so comfy lightweight walking shoes are recommended.
-At the end of he afternoon walk you have time to relax, enjoy a sundowner drink and look forward to dinner.
+The afternoon walk is planned to arrive in camp before dusk, giving you time to shower, change, relax, enjoy a sundowner drink and look forward to dinner.
 Full board.

 Your last full day at Tafika.
-Game drives, walks, mountain bike riding or cultural visits are all possible, so take your pick for a memorable conclusion to your time in the Luangwa River.
+Game drives, walks, mountain biking and cultural visits are all possible, so take your pick for a memorable conclusion to your time in the Luangwa River.
 While in camp between activities you can enjoy watching hippos by the river and may spot bushbuck aand elephant.
 Full board.

 At some point today you will be driven back to Mfuwe Airport for your flight to Lusaka.
 The time will depend on what you are doing next.
 If you're going straight home, you might like the spend the morning here before heading off.
 Breakfast.